The defined contribution pension plan (DCPP) in Canada is a tricky topic for many people.

 What is a Defined Contribution Pension Plan in Canada?

-The DCPP in Canada refers to a registered pension plan that you can retire within Canada.
+The DCPP in Canada refers to a registered pension plan that you can get when you retire.
 The plan differs slightly based on the specific policies that the company you work for employs, but it has the same essential principle.

 The way a DCPP in Canada works is that you make contributions to the plan while you work for your company.
 While it is not necessary in every case, many companies match their employees’ contributions to a certain amount.